ReindeerCode/Express-Note-Taker/README.md

 3) Recommended - Install npm nodemon

 ## Test Command:
-To test type Ensure that server is running then go to localhost:3050 in browser into the terminal
+To test ensure that server is running then go to localhost:3050 in browser

 ## My Github Username:
 Check out more projects on my Github at https://github.com/ReindeerCode